| The Authors |

 of VFP3.His neighbor, John Zijlstra YAFG (yet another Fox geek), was

+responsible for that.
 Boudewijn is a regular visitor of foxite.com and author of many articles

 on different aspects of software development.Being the author of books